Cleomenes III: Early years

 Cleomenes ascended the throne of Sparta in 235 BC, following the death of his father.
-Cleomenes had been inspired by Agis and followed through on his reforms.
+Cleomenes had been inspired by Agis as told to him by his lover Xenares and followed through on his reforms.
 Meanwhile, the Achaean League under the command of Aratus of Sicyon was trying to unite all of the Peloponnese.
 Upon hearing of Leonidas' death, Aratus began attacking the cities of Arcadia, which bordered Achaea.
 Plutarch says that Aratus made these moves to discover Sparta's inclinations.

 In 229 BC, the cities of Tegea, Mantinea, Caphyae and Orchomenus, who were allied with the Aetolian League, joined Sparta.
 Historians Polybius and Sir William Smith claim that Cleomenes seized these cities by treachery; however the translator of Plutarch on Sparta, Richard Talbert, claims he did so at their own request.
 Later that year, the ephors sent Cleomenes to seize Athenaeum, a fort on the Spartan border with Megalopolis which was being disputed by both cities.
 Cleomenes seized the fort and improved its fortifications.
 Meanwhile, the Achaean League summoned a meeting of its assembly and declared war against Sparta.
 In retaliation for fortifying Athenaeum, Aratus carried out a night attack on Tegea and Orchomenus but when his supporters inside those cities failed to help, he retreated, hoping to remain undetected.

 Cleomenes discovered the attempted night attack and sent a message to Aratus asking the purpose of the expedition.
 Aratus replied that he had come to stop Cleomenes from fortifying Athenaeum.
 Cleomenes response was, "if it's all the same to you, write and tell me why you brought along those torches and ladders."